 Only 3 months after the creatives at demodern went to work, a SportScheck store in Munich and the Nike flagship store in Berlin already had 75 inch multi-touch screens with the interactive app experience installed.
 “Besides social feeds, the project required us to integrate editorial stories as well as videos and location based information about upcoming events and virtual running trails, which have to be customized for each individual store”, says Alexander El-Meligi, who led the team at demodern.

 "Our goal was to focus on the immersive and rich user experience of the large in-store touchscreen.
-Instead of creating our own custom backend API and editorial system we decided to rely on Contentful, which has proven to be a perfect fit for the development of this new screen experience,” summarizes the experience Alexander El-Meligi.
+Instead of creating our own custom backend API and editorial system we decided to rely on Contentful, which has proven to be a perfect fit for the development of this new screen experience,” summarizes Alexander El-Meligi.

 When the project got started the team at demodern evaluated numerous backend solutions that would enable editors at Nike to efficiently manage text, video and images for the app.
 This research quickly uncovered the limitations of existing content management systems.
 "We knew that existing CMS were designed for page-centric HTML content, rather than for managing and delivering content to interactive apps," says El-Meligi, "They have either no or bad APIs and we didn’t want to host and maintain an open source solution either.”

 Instead of trying to customize an existing content management system or building their own tool from scratch, demodern decided to use the APIs of Contentful (which is powered by AWS).
 “We were amazed by Contentful’s Content Delivery API.
 Performance and reliability have been rock-solid.
 The integration of the API into Adobe AIR and the production of a working prototype took our developers only 2-3 days.
 Such short turnaround time would be unimaginable if we would have decided to create our own backend.”, notes Florian Mueller, the Project Manager at demodern.